 How to get to Rotterdam

 - Rotterdam – The Hague airport is located 3km from the centre of Rotterdam.
 The flight time from London City airport was a mere 45 minutes.
-I barely had enough time to down my G&T.
+The ice in my G&T barely had enough time to melt.

 - To reach the centre of Rotterdam by public transport, take bus #33 from the terminal.
 A bus leaves every 10 – 15 minutes during the day and it will take you all the way to Rotterdam Centraal.
 Buy a two-hour ticket from the machine as you exit arrivals.